Stan Valchek

 Stanislaus "Stan" Valchek is a fictional character on the HBO drama The Wire, played by actor Al Brown.

 Biography

-Valchek is the Polish-American commander of the Baltimore Police Department in the Southeastern district, home to many of the remaining ethnic white neighborhoods in Baltimore.
+Valchek is the Polish-American commander of the Baltimore Police Department in the Southeastern district, home to many of the remaining white neighborhoods in Baltimore.
 More a politician than a policeman, he has ties with various Democratic organizations close to City Hall, most notably the politically influential developer Andrew Krawczyk.
-His political savvy helps him quickly ascend the ranks, though commanding officers, such as Commissioner Ervin Burrell and Deputy Commissioner William Rawls, dislike him.
+His political adroitness helps him quickly ascend the ranks, though commanding officers, such as Commissioner Ervin Burrell and Deputy Commissioner William Rawls, dislike him.
 Valchek is Roland "Prez" Pryzbylewski's father-in-law.

 Season 1

 Valchek first appears in a meeting with Deputy Commissioner Burrell and Lieutenant Cedric Daniels, trying to smooth over Prez's drunken maiming of a fourteen-year-old.
 Valchek tells Daniels that if he helps Prez, Valchek will owe him a favor.

 Season 2

 Valchek pushes for an investigation into corruption at the docks, due to his petty feud with stevedore union treasurer Frank Sobotka.
 Both men want to donate stained glass windows to a local church, and Sobotka refuses to withdraw his larger, more expensive window which had been installed first.
 Curious as to how the struggling union can afford the window, Valchek has the cops in his district harass Sobotka and his union, having Ellis Carver ticket their cars for minor infractions and pulling them over for "random" DUI checkpoints directly outside the bar they frequent.
 The union steals Valchek's expensive surveillance van and ships it from port to port, sending him photographs from each destination.

 Valchek engages in a conversation with Krawczyk, who is aware of Sobotka's significant campaign contributions.
 Valchek suspects potential illegal activity and, at the same time, takes note of Burrell's nomination for Acting Commissioner.
 Recognizing Burrell's struggle to garner support from the first district council members, Valchek proposes a deal.
 He offers Burrell political influence in exchange for a specialized unit dedicated to investigating Sobotka, with Prez at the helm of the investigation.
 Burrell agrees to Valchek’s terms and creates a special investigative detail, although he allows Rawls to staff the detail with ineffectual castoffs from other police units.
 Observing the lack of diligence from the task force, Valchek threatens to withdraw his political support and coerces Burrell into providing him with a genuine police detail led by Daniels.